iotempire/iotempower/README.rst

 lot of the burden of repetitive device management away from the user so that attaching a device to a node usually boils down to just writing one line of code, which you can adapt from plenty of examples.
-Earlier versions were based one micropython <http://www.micropython.org/>`__, however porting some of the C++-based Arduino device driver libraries, managing remote access, updates, dealing with very little memory, and a slightly defunct community, made mangement very hard leading us to the decision to switch to an admittedly harder to program exosystem, however, we earned the access to a huge and active community making problem solving and extensions much easier.
-We don't regret the switch.
+Earlier versions were based on `micropythonmicropython <http://www.micropython.org/>`__, however, porting some of the C++-based Arduino device driver libraries, managing remote access, updates, dealing with very little memory, and a slightly defunct community, made mangement very hard leading us to the decision to switch to an admittedly harder to program environment, however, we earned the access to the huge and active Arduino community making problem solving and extensions much easier.
+We do not regret the switch.

 There was some initial effort in creating a starter development kit for the Wemos D1 Mini - you can see more information `here